microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 - Scope: Please select the resource group called *mh-arc-servers-rg*
 - Basics: Please search for *Enable Azure Monitor for Hybrid VMs with AMA* and select the initiative.
 - Parameters: Please insert the Resource ID of the Data Collection Rule from Task 2.
 - Remediation: Please select the System assigned identity location according to your resources, e.g. West Europe.
-You do check the box for "Create a remediation task" at this point in time, as it would only create one of the six required.
-We will do this in one of the next steps.
+Don't check the box for "Create a remediation task" here, as it would only create a remediation task for the first policy within the policy initiative.
+We will do this in one of the next steps for all policies.
 - Click *Review + create* and then *Create*

 4. Please wait around 30 seconds until the creation of the assignment is complete.
 You should see that the initiative is assigned.
 Every new Azure Arc server will now automatically install the AMA and Dependency agents as well the necessary association with the data collection rule we created in task 2.
 Be aware that agent installation can take up to 60 Minutes.